avrcoelho/avrcoelho/README.md

    </a>
 </p>

-Hi!

-I’m **André Coelho**, Senior Software Engineer with a degree in Computer Science, focused on developing quality and performance applications.
-My favorite stack is JavaScript, Typescript, ReactJS, React Native, NodeJS and other technologies in the JavaScript ecosystem.
+Senior Software Engineer with over 10 years of experience and a degree in Computer Science, specialized in building scalable, high-performance applications with JavaScript, TypeScript, React, React Native, Node.js and other technologies of JavaScript ecosystem.

-I love developing applications and helping the community 🚀
+I focus on frontend architecture, working with microfrontends, BFFs, and modern monorepo strategies to deliver maintainable and efficient systems.
+I care deeply about code quality, testing, performance, and observability to ensure reliable applications at scale.

+I’ve contributed to design systems, improved developer experience, and worked across web, mobile (React Native), and cloud environments.

+Beyond coding, I enjoy mentoring engineers, defining best practices, and helping teams build better products through strong engineering culture.